by | May 23, 2026

 Dinner First

-After checking in, we headed straight to Americana Kitchen, the hotel’s signature restaurant, because every good girls’ weekend deserves an equally good dinner reservation.
-We settled into a table in the center of the bustling dining room not quite knowing what to expect, and then the Golden Goat caviar service arrived.
+After checking in, we headed straight to Americana Kitchen, the hotel’s signature restaurant, because every girls’ weekend deserves an equally good dinner reservation.
+We settled into a corner table not quite knowing what to expect, and then the Golden Goat caviar service arrived.

 The presentation was pure theater.
-Elegant, beautifully explained and just over-the-top enough to feel celebratory without veering into gimmick territory.
-The table went quiet in the way it only does when everyone is fully committed to the moment.
-We lingered over dinner much longer than planned, ordering one more round and convincing ourselves there was nowhere else we needed to be.
+Savory squid cones layered with crème fraîche, chives and Golden Goat Kaluga caviar arrived beautifully arranged and just indulgent enough to feel celebratory without tipping into gimmick territory.
+The table went quiet in the way it only does when everyone commits fully to the moment.

 Saturday at the Rooftop Pool